Melbourne to Sydney via Canberra

 Bendigo to Echuca-Moama

-92 km/57 miles, about 1.25 hours
+87 km, about 1.25 hours

 Echuca-Moama to Albury Wodonga

-244 km/152 miles, about 3 hours
+245 km, about 3 hours

 HighlightsTour operatorKingfisher CruisesNowhere else in the world can you experience such timeless, natural beauty and peace as when you are gliding through the World-Heritage listed Barmah Wetlands...Food & wineLocal produceWelcome to Victoria's food bowl.
-Pick up local fruit, vegetables and gourmet produce at farm gates, markets and cafes throughout the region.Food & wineRestaurantsWith so many renowned farms, dairies, orchards and vineyards, it's no wonder the Murray region boasts some of Victoria’s best dining destinations.Outdoor activitiesGolfThe Murray is a year-round golfing haven that stretches from Albury to Mildura.
+Pick up local fruit, vegetables and gourmet produce at farm gates, markets and cafes throughout the region.Art galleriesMurray Art Museum Albury (MAMA)A must-see in Albury is Murray Art Museum Albury (MAMA), the heart of art and culture on the Murray.
+One of the most visited art venues outside of Sydney,...Outdoor activitiesGolfThe Murray is a year-round golfing haven that stretches from Albury to Mildura.
 Tee off on a course along the banks of the beautiful Murray River.Wine regionsRutherglen wine regionSpend a few days in and around Rutherglen exploring the 21 cellar doors in close proximity.
 Sample the iconic fortifieds and a new breed of wines.

-Albury Wodonga to Sydney
+Albury Wodonga to Canberra

 350 km, about 3.5 hours